 Assault in the Second Degree: NY Penal Law 120.05

-New York Penal Law 120.05, Assault in the Second Degree, is a significantly more serious felony than Third Degree Assault, but a lesser crime when compared to Assault in the First Degree.
+New York Penal Law 120.05, Assault in the Second Degree, is a significantly more serious felony than the Third Degree offense, but a lesser crime when compared to the First Degree offense.
 Not only is there a presumed minimum sentence of two years in a New York prison, Assault in the Second Degree is punishable by up to seven years incarceration.
 When an arrest, whether pre or post-indictment, involves domestic or familial violence, know that a prosecutor's scrutiny and a judge's willingness to punish you severely is a matter that demands your attention and that of your criminal lawyer.

 You are guilty of Assault in the Second Degree, NY Penal Law 120.05(1), if you have the intent to cause serious physical injury to someone and actually cause serious physical to that person or another person.
-It is imperative to note that “serious physical injury” is a term defined in the New York Penal Law.
-It is likely that an eye so swollen shut that you can’t see for a couple of days or even a fracture to the nose is not a sufficient injury for classification as “serious.”
-While such injuries would undoubtedly fulfill the elements of Assault in the Third Degree, the burden upon the District Attorney is far greater and requires any injury that, for example, causes a long term protracted health issue to reach the threshold for this subsection of Second Degree Assault.
+It is imperative to note that "serious physical injury" is a term defined in the New York Penal Law.
+Although not the full definition, if a victim of an attack is disfigured, crippled, left with some impairment or battered close to death, this injury element is satisfied.

 If you have the intent to cause only a physical injury, a welt on the head, a stunning blow to another person's stomach, or a kick to the genitals putting that person temporarily "out of commission," you likely have not committed a felony if you use your hands, fists, or feet.
 Assuming you cause the physical injury you intended, however, and you did so through the use of a "dangerous instrument" or "deadly weapon," then prosecutors have the legal ability to increase the crime from a misdemeanor to the violent felony of Assault in the Second Degree, New York Penal Law 120.05(2).
 Unlike New York Penal Law 120.05(1), even though both crimes expose you to the same penalty and punishment, the level of injury caused need not be "serious injury," but merely a "physical injury" effectuated by and through a dangerous instrument or deadly weapon for the purpose of NY PL 120.05(2).

-Only a fraction of the many different subsections of Assault in the Second Degree, the above three subsections are the most commonly prosecuted by Assistant District Attorneys but by no means all of them.
+Only a fraction of the many different subsections of Assault in the Second Degree, the above three subsections are the most commonly prosecuted by Assistant District.
 Because there are many legal definitions and legal decisions defining the scope and nature of these crimes, it is critical to vet your case and facts with an experienced New York criminal defense attorney.
-Equally important, regardless of the subsection you face, failure to implement the best defense will without question cause you direct and collateral damage of grave proportions.
+Equally important, regardless of the subsection you face, failure to implement the best defense will without question inflict direct and collateral damage of grave proportions.

 - New York Criminal Arrests and Convictions: Immigration Consequences